rtoal/ple/docs/reinforcement/cpp.md

 1. Given `struct Point {int x; int y};` how do you declare a variable `p` of type `Point` whose `x` and `y` fields are initialized to 5 and 8, respectively?

 1. Do structs have value semantics or reference semantics?
+What about classes?

 1. Suppose `S` is a struct type whose instances are very large.
 How do you define a parameter of type `S` for a function in which the `S` object will not be changed?